digital-land/digital-land/content/guidance/developer-contributions/index.md

 **entry-date**

-Enter the date you last updated the registry, in the format yyyy-mm-dd.
-For 1 February 2019, for example, you should enter 2019-02-01.
+Enter the date you last updated the registry, in the format `yyyy-mm-dd`.
+For 1 February 2019, for example, you should enter `2019-02-01`.

 **start-date**